 Article 5 – Relationship with the right to self-determination

-1. The right to development implies the full realization of the right of all peoples to self-determination.
+1. The right to development implies the full realization of the right of peoples of all countries to self-determination and to choose their own development concepts, models and path in accordance with their national conditions and based on their economic development levels, development stages and priorities.

 2. All peoples have the right to self-determination by virtue of which they freely determine their political status and freely pursue the realization of their right to development.

-3. All peoples may, in pursuing the realization of their right to development, freely dispose of their natural wealth and resources based upon the principle of mutual benefit and international law.
-In no case may a people be deprived of its own means of subsistence.

-4. The States Parties to the present Convention, including those having responsibility for the administration of Non-Self-Governing Territories, shall promote the realization of the right to self-determination, and shall respect that right, in conformity with the provisions of the Charter of the United Nations.

 5. States shall take resolute steps to prevent and eliminate massive and flagrant violations of the human rights of persons and peoples affected by situations such as those resulting from apartheid, all forms of racism and racial discrimination, colonialism, foreign domination and occupation, aggression, foreign interference and threats against national sovereignty, national unity and territorial integrity, threats of war and the refusal to otherwise recognize the fundamental right of peoples to self-determination.

 6. Nothing contained in the present Convention shall be construed as authorizing or encouraging any action which would dismember or impair, totally or in part, the territorial integrity or political unity of sovereign and independent States conducting themselves in compliance with the principle of equal rights and self-determination of peoples, and thus possessed of a government representing the whole people belonging to the territory, without distinction of any kind.